Hugocorreaa/Python/README.md

 # cursoemvideo-mundo1-python
- Desafios do Curso de Python do Curso em Vídeo
+ Desafios do Mundo 1 do Curso de Python do Curso em Vídeo